fbpx

 Business registration in Kenya - Business Registration process In Kenya

-If you’re looking to start a business in Kenya, you need to register your business name in Kenya with the registrar of business names Kenya.
+Business Registration in Kenya | Registering a Business in Kenya – If you’re looking to start a business in Kenya, you need to register your business name in Kenya with the registrar of business names Kenya.
 Having a registered businesses in Kenya is a crucial step that will enable you to operate legally and it make it easy for you to do business from both government and the private sector.
-In this guide, we will walk you through the Business Name Registration Process in Kenya, Types of Businesses in Kenya, Business Registration Requirements in Kenya and the Advantages of Business name Registration in Kenya.
+In this guide, we will walk you through the Business Name Registration Process in Kenya, Types of Businesses in Kenya, Business Registration Requirements in Kenya and the Advantages of Business Registration in Kenya.

 Step 1.
 Enter Three Unique Business Names: The first step in the business name registration process in Kenya is to add at a least 3 unique business names in the order of priority and the first available name will be assigned to you if at all the name is not among the list of registered businesses in Kenya.